Faculty Fellows: Application Information

 - A curriculum vitae: No more than three pages.

 - An abstract: Include an abstract of the proposed project (in third person), including a title (100 words or fewer) that will be used on our website if you become a Fellow.

-- A project description: This 3-5 page, single-spaced description should be clear and comprehensible to reviewers from a variety of disciplines; it should clarify how working at the Obermann Center and participating in the bi-weekly Fellows’ seminar will benefit the project and how the applicant’s participation will benefit the other Fellows.
-Given that the Fellows-in-Residence program is increasingly competitive and that we have limited space, please state specifically how often you anticipate using an office at the Center.
+- A project description: This 3-5 page, single-spaced description should be clear and comprehensible to reviewers from a variety of disciplines; it should clarify how receiving this fellowship and participating in the bi-weekly Fellows’ seminar will benefit the project and how the applicant’s participation will benefit the other Fellows.
+Given that the Faculty Fellows program is increasingly competitive and that we have limited space, please state specifically whether you are requesting an office (and, if so, how often you would utilize the space) or if you would like to be a non-resident fellow.
 See below for guidelines on organizing your project description.

 Please use these categories as headings to organize your project description: